telerik/ajax-docs/api/server/Telerik.Web.UI/RadSpell.md

 #### Remarks
 If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

-###  EnableEmbeddedBaseStylesheet `Boolean`
+###  EnableEmbeddedSkins `String`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.
+Gets or sets the value, indicating whether to render links to the embedded skins or not.

 #### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  FragmentIgnoreOptions `FragmentIgnoreOptions`

+Configures the spellchecker engine, so that it knows whether to skip URL's, email
+            addresses, and filenames and not flag them as erros.

-###  RuntimeSkin `String`
+###  HandlerUrl `String`

-Gets the real skin name for the control user interface.
-If Skin is not set, returns
+Gets or sets the URL for the spell dialog handler
-            "Default", otherwise returns Skin.

-###  EnableAjaxSkinRendering `String`
+###  IsClientID `Boolean`

-Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests
+Gets or sets a value indicating whether whether the ControlToCheck
+            property provides a client element ID or a server side control ID.

 #### Remarks
+When true RadSpell will look for the server-side control and get
+                its ClientID.
+When false the
+                ControlToCheck property will be interpreted as a client-side ID and will be used to attach to the target control.

+###  IsSkinSet `String`

+For internal use.

+###  Language `String`

+Gets or sets the localization language for the user interface.

+###  LocalizationPath `String`

+Gets or sets a value indicating where the soell will look for its .resx localization files.
+            By default these files should be in the App_GlobalResources folder.
+However, if you cannot put the resource files in the default location or .resx files compilation is disabled for some reason (e.g. in a DotNetNuke environment), this property should be set to the location of the resource files.

+#### Remarks
+If specified, the LocalizationPath
+            property will allow you to load the spell localization files from any location in the current web application.

+###  OnClientCheckCancelled `String`

+Specifies the name of the client-side function that will be called when the user
+            cancels the spell check.

+#### Remarks
+The function should accept two parameters: sender (the spell client object) and arguments.

+###  OnClientCheckFinished `String`

+Gets or sets the name of the client-side function that will be called when the
+            spell check is finished.

+#### Remarks
+The function should accept two parameters: sender (the spell client object) and arguments.

+###  OnClientCheckStarted `String`

+Gets or sets the name of the client-side function that will be called when the
+            spell check starts.

+#### Remarks
+The function should accept two parameters: sender (the spell client object) and arguments.

+###  OnClientDialogClosed `String`

+Specifies the name of the client-side function that will be called before the
+            spell check dialog closes.

+#### Remarks
+The function should accept two parameters: sender (the dialog opener client object) and arguments.

+###  OnClientLoad `String`

+Gets or sets the name of the client-side function that will be called when the
+            spell control is initialized on the page.

+#### Remarks
+The function should accept two parameters: sender (the spell client object) and arguments.

+###  RegisterWithScriptManager `Boolean`

+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

+#### Remarks
-If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  ClientStateFieldID `String`
+###  RenderMode `RenderMode`

+Specifies the rendering mode of the control.
+Setting the mode to Lightweight will yield
+            HTML 5/CSS 3 html and css.

+#### Remarks
+Lightweight rendering mode might change the outlook of the component in some older browsers
+            that don't support CSS3/HTML5.

 ###  RenderMode `RenderMode`